Garrakx/Custom-Regions/README.md

 ### <a name="arenaUnlock"></a>ARENA UNLOCKS

 1. Create a file called `customUnlocks.txt` and place it inside your `/PackFolder/Levels/` next to all the arenas.
-2. Inside this file, you must put the region acronym in which the arena will be unlocked, followed by all the arenas that will be unlocked.
+2. Inside this file, you must put an identifier for the unlock, followed by all the arenas that will be unlocked.
 	Example:
 	```
-	RW : Mycelium, Tower
+	RW1 : Mycelium, Tower
+	RW2 : Arena2, Arena3, Arena4
 	```
-3. Place the Arena unlock object from devtools in the region you indicated.
+3. Place the Arena unlock object(s) from devtools.

+Note: you can have multiple unlocks per region.

 ### <a name="issues"></a>Known issues